Pulmonary Function Test near me

 Some lung function tests can be performed in the comfort of your own home.
 These use a peak flow meter, which you blow into, to measure airflow.
 These tests are typically given to those who have been diagnosed with a lung condition and need to monitor their airflow on a regular basis.
 Contact a doctor if you're having problems breathing or have other symptoms of a possible lung ailment, such as pain when breathing, shortness of breath, or chronic coughing.

-Vermont Pulmonary Function Tests
+Oklahoma Pulmonary Function Tests

 A pulmonary function test is usually performed by a respiratory therapist or another licensed pulmonary expert.
 In one test, a spirometer with a mouthpiece is utilized, whereas in the other, an air-tight enclosure is used.
 If your doctor determines that you need a pulmonary function test, you may be sent to a specialist.